-- To manage in-tunnel air quality effectively, adopt on-going, continuous monitoring linked to a system of traffic management to maintain appropriate traffic flows and consequent emission levels within nominated air quality goals. - Monitoring results for in-tunnel air quality must be reported in accordance with Condition 17 of Schedule 3 of these Conditions.
+- (i) Monitoring results for in-tunnel air quality must be reported in accordance with condition 17 of Schedule 3 of these conditions.
 Monitoring must be undertaken in accordance with accredited procedures, and the results must be publicly available. - (j) In circumstances where an exceedence of the in-tunnel air quality criteria occurs, the reporting must also describe the corrective actions taken to avoid a recurrence and to minimise the impact on ambient air quality. - (k) On-going monitoring of ambient air quality must be conducted at two monitoring stations for each ventilation outlet.
-The monitoring stations must be located within 500 metres of each ventilation outlet (unless a preferred location).6 Monitoring parameters must be consistent with the air quality goals set out in Table 8.
+The monitoring stations must be located within 500 metres of each ventilation outlet.6 Monitoring parameters must be consistent with the air quality goals set out in Table 8.